(From Revelation the 12th chapter)

 But at the same time, the prophet alludes to how Satan resists this new birth through persecution.
 Shall God bring to the point of birth and not fully deliver?
 No!
 He will not allow persecution to stop his beloved bride, the church, from delivering new children.

-This same pattern even happened in the Old Testament when a revival of desire in the people would start them to return to the Lord’s true worship.
+This same pattern of persecution even happened in the Old Testament when a revival in the people would cause them to return to the Lord’s true worship.
 Satan would quickly oppose them at that time also.
 So they sought the Lord’s help to fully deliver.

 “And they said unto him, Thus saith Hezekiah, This day is a day of trouble, and of rebuke, and blasphemy: for the children are come to the birth, and there is not strength to bring forth.” ~ 2 Kings 19:3 & Isaiah 37:3